SunnyTseng/academic-kickstart_personalWeb/content/authors/admin/_index.md

 - Visitors
 ---

 Hi!
 This is Sunny, currently an MSc student in UBC.
 I was born and raised in a beautiful country called Taiwan.
-The cold weather in Vancouver often make me miss the sun, the beach, and the food in the nightmarkets in Taiwan.
+The cold weather in Vancouver often make me miss the sun, the beach, and the food in the nightmarkets.
 As an undergraduate student in National Taiwan University, I double majored in Physics and Forestry Conservation.
 In graduate school, I continue pursuing my passion in developing mathimetical methods on conservation ecology.
 In particular, I am most interested in applying machine learning techniques in analyzing bioacoustic data.
 When I am not sitting in the office, you can often find me being outside recordings bird sounds, hiking, swimming, or staying home doing artworks.

-Please refer to my CV for futher detailed information.
-Take a look at my CV of Failures as well! :)
+To know more about me, please refer to my CV and CV of Failures! :)